RGGH/rng/README.md

 Next : run update_video3.py, make sure you have the right "_desc.json" file in the directory where you run these scripts from.
 You can find the correct file for this in the folder that you made when you ran "ytapithumbget.py"

+Watch the video guide to set up the API and run the code on our 'RedAndGreen YouTube channel' : https://www.youtube.com/watch?v=8h17wxgqNXY

 Any issues contact me via the contact page at www.redandgreen.co.uk